Home / Training / MSc Psychodynamics of Human Development

 Our MSc provides an understanding of human development through a set of theoretical and experiential modules.
 This pre-clinical course is designed to prepare students for a career in psychotherapy.
 It is a foundation course that offers an accredited infant observation, and it fulfils the entry requirements for a Child and Adolescent Psychotherapy Doctorate.

-We have now closed submissions for the MSC for 24/25
+We have now open for applications for September 25/26

 This course is tailored for individuals curious about psychotherapy, offering an enriching blend of academic and experiential seminars.
 This program is a gateway to professional and personal growth, fostering holistic development.
 It caters to professionals from diverse settings, including community care, counselling, social services, primary care, mental health, education, and any other background.